octaos/php-integration/index.md

 [<< To index](http://sveawebpay.github.io/php-integration#index)

 ## 6. WebPay entrypoint method reference <a name="i6"></a>
 The WebPay class methods contains the functions needed to create orders and perform payment requests using Svea payment methods.
-It contains entrypoint methods to define order contents, send order requests, as well as various support methods needed to do this.
+It contains entrypoint methods used to define order contents, send order requests, as well as various support methods needed to do this.

 * [6.1 WebPay::createOrder()](http://sveawebpay.github.io/php-integration#i61)
 * [6.2 WebPay::deliverOrder()](http://sveawebpay.github.io/php-integration#i62)